apache/seatunnel/docs/en/connector-v2/source/kafka.md

 ## format

 Data format.
 The default format is json.
-Optional text format.
+Optional text, avro format.
 The default field separator is ", ".
 If you customize the delimiter, add the "field_delimiter" option.

 ## format_error_handle_way